algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 **Labels**:

-This section will hold every labels the product have.
+This section will hold every label the product has.
 They would also be displayed as tags.
-However, they would be more described and the full name would be written, unlike tags.
+However, they would be more descriptive, and the full name would be written, unlike tags.

 **Description**: